jdockerty/gruglb/README.md

 Something to note is that `gruglb` does not have the concept of `worker_processes` like `nginx` does.

-This was ran with the default of a single process, it performs even better with multiple.
+This was ran with the default of a single process, it performs even better with multiple (~85k req/s).